-1. Private sector figures are based on areas for which grants were paid during the year.
-Estimate of areas planted without grant aid are also included (where possible), although non grant aided planting may be under-represented in the figures.
-Figures for grant-aided planting under Rural Development Contracts in Scotland relate to calendar years.

-- 2. The planting season lies both sides of 31 March, and the weather can cause planting to be advanced or delayed.

-- 3. Includes natural regeneration.
+- 1. Private sector figures are based on areas for which grants were paid during the year.
+Estimate of areas planted without grant aid are also included (where possible), although private sector non grant-aided planting may be under-represented in the figures.
+Figures for grant-aided planting under Rural Development Contracts in Scotland relate to calendar years. - 2.
+The planting season lies both sides of 31 March, and the weather can cause planting to be advanced or delayed. - 3.
+Includes natural regeneration. - 4.
+Restocking by natural regeneration in non-clearfell areas may be under-represented in the above table.

 1.7 Felling